Magnusrn/Plugins/README.md

 Nothing fancy, starts a (fairly conservative) timer upon building a birdhouse, overlays an infobox

 ### CoxRaidScouter

+Requires the "Chambers of Xeric" plugin "Raid Layout Message" option Toggled ON

 SWIM ran this on 3 accounts for a little under 3 months(approx 2000 raids) two temps towards the end.
 However this is a commonly reported activity so would only recommend using on burner accounts.
 Works nicely if setup on a cloud VM and webhooked to discord.
 Only need to check once every 6 hours if using the auto leave/rejoin cc feature

-Additional requirements
-"Chambers of Xeric" plugin Raid Layout Message Toggled ON

 V1.6
 Removed dependancy on iutils but no longer sends clicks and randomness removed for now.
 Emphasis on only use burner accounts.